Conference of Presidents of Major American Jewish Organizations: Growth

 By the 1970s, the Conference of Presidents and AIPAC assumed overall responsibility for Israel-related lobbying within the Jewish communal landscape.
 The Conference of Presidents was responsible for speaking to the Executive Branch of the U.S. government, while AIPAC dealt mainly with the legislative branch.

 For its first 30 years, the organization was headed by Yehuda Hellman.
 After Hellman's death in 1986, Malcolm Hoenlein became chairman.
 Hoenlein took a much stronger role in shaping US policy, especially within the executive branch.
 By 1990, the group grew to 48 members and 8 official observers.
 By then, its mission was to "strengthen the US-Israel alliance and protect and enhance the security and dignity of Jews abroad."

 In December 2008, the conference presented Canadian Prime Minister Stephen Harper, and his government as a whole, with its inaugural "International Leadership Award" for his support for Israel.
 Malcolm Hoenlein, the executive vice-chairman of the conference, stated that the award was given to express the group's appreciation for Canada's "courageous stands" to boycott the Durban II anti-racism conference.
 He also praised Canada's "support for Israel and [its] efforts at the U.N. against incitement and ... the delegitimization [of Israel], where they have taken a role in the forefront."

 On February 12, 2009, a CoP delegation met with Pope Benedict XVI at the Vatican to re-assert the importance of Jewish–Catholic relations in the wake of the controversy over controversial comments by Society of St. Pius X bishop Richard Williamson.

 2020s

-On August 4, 2019, William Daroff was announced as CEO, succeeding Hoenlein after 33 years in the role.
+On August 4, 2019, William Daroff was announced as CEO, succeeding Hoenlein after 33 years in the role and assumed the position in February 2020.
 Daroff was previously a senior official at the Jewish Federations of North America.
 The Conference of Presidents co-organized the March for Israel on November 14, 2023.
 Daroff claimed that more than 290,000 people attended the rally, making it "the largest pro-Israel gathering in US history".

 Progressive Jewish groups have floated leaving the Conference, particularly after the Conference declined to extend membership to liberal group J Street in 2014.
 In 2023, progressive group The Workers Circle withdrew from the Conference over what The Workers Circle claimed as policy differences.
 CoP CEO William Daroff stated that The Workers Circle owed $15,000 in membership fees and had not raised any concerns prior to its announcement.
 Other left-leaning Jewish groups expressed that they would remain in the Conference.